Indian embassy in London vandalised as protests over Kashmir turn violent, two arrested

 London Mayor Sadiq Khan and UK Foreign Secretary Dominic Raab condemned the violent protests outside the high commission building.

 The Indian High Commission in London was vandalised on Tuesday after a protest by hundreds of people against the abrogation of Jammu and Kashmir’s special constitutional status.
-The high commission posted a photo of a broken window.
+The high commission posted a photo on Twitter of a broken window.

 London Mayor Sadiq Khan replied to the tweet, saying: “I utterly condemn this unacceptable behaviour and have raised this incident with Metropolitan Police UK to take action.”
 In the evening, the police announced they had arrested two people in connection with the attack, reported ITV News.

 This is the second time protests outside the Indian embassy have turned violent.
 Indian Independence Day celebrations were disrupted by protestors on August 15.
-They hurled stones and eggs at the embassy building and the British Indians marking the occasion.
+They hurled stones and eggs at the embassy building and British Indians marking the occasion.

 In response to a query by Tory MP Shailesh Vara, UK Foreign Secretary Dominic Raab said such violent protests were deplorable.
 “It shouldn’t be conducted in this country, or anywhere else for that matter, at any individual communities,” he told members of the House of Commons.
 “What we now need to do is try and reduce those tensions but also, on a positive side, build up confidence-building measures to allow proper dialogue between the communities in Kashmir and also between India and Pakistan.”